ovh/configstore/README.md

 ## Item retrieval

-When calling *configstore.Items()*, the caller gets an *ItemList*.
-This object can be used to filter, sort and transform the *items* via convenient helper functions.
+When calling *configstore.GetItemList()*, the caller gets an *ItemList*.

+This object contains all the configuration items.
+To manipulate it, you can use a *ItemFilter* object, which provides convenient helper functions to select and reorder the items.

-This object is safe to use even when the list is empty.
+All objects are safe to use even when the item list is empty.

 Example of use:
 ```go